joeky888/dotfile/Misc/toefl.md

 insects and facilitate the nutrition at the same time.
 While, in the past, there's no such Superfood.
 To sum up, I hold that the food today is more healthy based on the aforementioned two reasons.

+It is a dilemma whether the real reason why the Anasazi Indians disappeared around 1150, while the reading sites that it was because of the war, the lecturer on the other hand, refutes this with three compelling arguments.
+Firstly, the reading suggests the Anasazi's ruins were incinerated during the battles they had faced.
+The lecturer, along with other Archaeologists, counters that it were merely some rural ceremonies, and they were intended to burn down the sites.
+Secondly, the reading shows that the archaeologists dug out a lot of personal belongings, which indicates the owners were run away in a hurry.
+The lecturer argues that they were facing water shortage, so they left for searching a new home.
+Finally, the reading cites that the Anasazis lived in a place lacking water supplies, leading to undernutrition and then wars to make them overwhelmed.
+The lecturer counters that the tribe expanded ten times but lacking the enough water at the same time, and leaving them unsatisfied with the precious water remained.
+To sum up, the the professor use aforementioned three reasons to refuted the viewpoints presented in the reading.

+The fundamental tenet of education is about awakening the true potential of the students, while measuring the class attendance is not a comprehensive approach for students.
+I agree wit Loompa's compelling stance that taking every class session only measures the undertaking the responsibilities for the attendance, I hold that education should come up with a new system that attendance is optional in terms of cooperating with people online and developing new specialties.
+Firstly, we could use the pinnacle of technology like taking online classes.
+During the pandemics, teachers adapted the new online servers to disseminate the knowledge.
+Now that students are familiar with the system, we could make a further approach to record the class sessions and replay for the students.
+Take me for example.
+I am a remote software engineer, and I usually work with colleagues who are not in my timezone.
+It takes me some time to achieve thorough success in the project I was working.
+Secondly, educators should give top students some time to develop new specialties whenever they have time, because most people will switch their career in some time.
+Attending every class session will diminish opportunities to reach their momentous breaking point in other fields.
+To sum up, I conclude with aforementioned two opinions that support the optional attendance.

+There are various parenting styles taken in every family, and freedom is somewhat the fundamental tenet of it.
+I hold that the permissive style can benefit children in terms of relinquishing desires and undertake the responsibolities for their choices.
+Firstly, children who make their own decisions, are more likely to have excessive vanity.
+They might become whoever they want to be.
+Nevertheless, parents should teach them how to relinquish all their desires to do things beyond their control.
+For example, Elon Musk doesn't have a authoritative parenting, and he start his Tesla business at a young age because of the self-control against all the odds.
+Secondly, decision making can sometimes bring devastating frustrations, and children should need to understand the importance of undertaking the responsibilities for their actions.
+For example, bullies should be punished after their abominable actions and then redeem themselves.
+To sum up, I conclude with aforementioned two opinions that support the permissive parenting styles.

 # 歸納法 Organization/Induction (正反面都要寫) 正三角

 - Introduction (僅介紹 沒有站立場)